-Cognitive behavioural therapy – often known simply as CBT, this is a kind of talking theory which is based on the concept that our thoughts, actions, feelings are all interconnected, and that negative thoughts can easily leave you feeling trapped in a vicious cycle.
+- Cognitive behavioural therapy – often known simply as CBT, this is based on the concept that our thoughts, actions, feelings are all interconnected, and that negative thoughts can easily leave you feeling trapped in a vicious cycle.
 This type of therapy is often favoured by the NHS.

 Counsellors will pick and choose tools from each particular school of thought as and when appropriate.
 For instance, during a session, a client might discuss their relationship with their parents and how it’s affected their current relationships using a psychodynamic approach, but then request calming exercises they can try at home which might harness the techniques of mindfulness or CBT.

 What’s the aim of integrative counselling?